William Bentinck, 1st Earl of Portland, Favorite of King William III of England

 Anne’s sister Elizabeth Villiers; Credit – Wikipedia

 Anne’s sister Elizabeth Villiers became the mistress of Willem III, and reportedly, she was his only mistress.
 In 1679, when Willem III made his first advances to Elizabeth, she tried to discourage him.
 However, by 1680, Elizabeth was his mistress, rumors of the affair reached Paris, and Mary was probably aware of her husband’s relationship with Elizabeth.
 In 1685, Mary’s father, now King James II of England, hoping to break up his daughter’s marriage with Willem III, had encouraged others to relay gossip from Mary and Willem III’s household to him.
 Through the meddling of King James II, Elizabeth and Willem III’s affair became public knowledge and Elizabeth was sent back to England.
-To stop rumors continuing in England, Elizabeth’s father then begged Willem III and Mary to allow Elizabeth to return to The Hague.
+To stop rumors continuing in England, Elizabeth’s father begged Willem III and Mary to allow Elizabeth to return to The Hague.
 Elizabeth was permitted to return but Mary refused to receive her.
 Elizabeth then went to live with her sister Katherine who had married and settled in The Hague.
 Bentinck had forbidden his wife Anne to socialize with her sister Elizabeth.
 Meanwhile, the affair between Elizabeth and Willem III continued and was to last until 1695, a total of fifteen years.

-The Landing of His Royal Highness in England by Bastiaen Stopendael (Stoopendael), or by Daniel Stopendael (Stoopendael) etching, circa 1689 NPG D22617 © National Portrait Gallery, London – The landing of Willem III, Prince of Orange in England was orchestrated by Bentinck
+The Landing of His Royal Highness in England by Bastiaen Stopendael (Stoopendael), or by Daniel Stopendael (Stoopendael) etching, circa 1689 NPG D22617 © National Portrait Gallery, London

 Following his initial visit to England in 1677, Bentinck was sent on many other diplomatic missions to England, resulting in the development of a strong and influential network of contacts within English political circles.
 As a result, Bentinck was to play a key role in the planning and execution of the Glorious Revolution of 1688, following the birth of a Catholic heir James Francis Edward Stuart to Maria Beatrice of Modena, the second wife of King James II of England, Mary’s father and Willem III’s uncle.
 Willem III, Prince of Orange landed in England vowing to safeguard the Protestant interest.
 He marched to London, gathering many supporters.
 James II panicked and sent his wife and infant son to France.
 James later fled to France where his first cousin King Louis XIV of France offered him a palace and pension.
-Parliament refused to depose James II but declared that having fled to France, James had effectively abdicated the throne and that therefore the throne had become vacant.
+Parliament refused to depose James II but declared that having fled to France, James had effectively abdicated the throne and therefore, the throne had become vacant.
 James’s elder daughter Mary was declared Queen Mary II and she was to rule jointly with her husband Willem, whose name would be anglicized to William.
-He would reign in England as King William III but he was still Willem III, Prince of Orange and Stadtholder of the Dutch Republic.
+He would reign in England as King William III but he remained Willem III, Prince of Orange and Stadtholder of the Dutch Republic.

 Quartered arms of William Bentinck, 1st Earl of Portland, KG, PC; Credit – By Rs-nourse – Own work, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=68789077